We’re doing some work to transform our city centre

 We’re creating public spaces that meet the needs of people and businesses.
 Spaces that are visually attractive, people friendly, social and safe.
 We want to encourage people to actively spend more time in the city and enjoy our shops, cafes, restaurants and events.

 We’ve already made some great changes to Cuba Street

 Little Cuba, where George Street meets Cuba Street, is a great example of this.
 It’s now a green, people friendly space perfect for outdoor dining and events like Little Cuba Carnival.

 Revitalising our streets has direct benefits for businesses and attracts more private investment.
-Sublime Coffee Roasters, Studio Lumen and Fifth Season Lighting & Design have moved into the area, Crank It Cycles have relocated next to Café Cuba, Lads Barbers shop has opened, Pita Pit has expanded, Café Cuba has expanded its outdoor dining area and Focal Point Cinema is expected to open a four cinema complex and café next year.
+Sublime Coffee Roasters, Studio Lumen and Fifth Season Lighting & Design have moved into the area, Crank It Cycles have relocated next to Café Cuba, Lads Barbers shop has opened, Pita Pit has expanded, Café Cuba has expanded its outdoor dining area and Focal Point Cinema is expected to open a four cinema complex and café later this year.